alekmaul/pvcollib/devkitcol/readme.txt

 CHANGE LOG
 ----------------------
 VERSION 1.40 (October, 2020)
-- Add dan2 & dan3 compression to gfx2col
+- Add dan2 & dan3 compression to gfx2col (dan3 currently does not work)

 VERSION 1.30 (January, 2020)
 - Add lots of feature in gfx2col for f18a